py-mine/PyMine-Server-example-plugin/README.md

 # example-plugin
-An example plugin for the PyMine plugin system, utilizes FAP for automatic updates!
+An example plugin for the PyMine plugin system, more will be added as more is added to the plugin api!